CylonicRaider/procmgr/MANUAL.rst

     PID      -- The PID of the process of the current program, or the empty string if none.

-The PID of the process that is running the "start" and "restart" actions is recorded as the PID of the program as a whole; thus, the command for these actions should preferably exec() the actual service to be run.
+The PID of the process that is running the ``start`` and ``restart`` actions is recorded as the PID of the program as a whole; thus, the command for these actions should preferably ``exec`` the actual service to be run.

-For an action to be allowed, either the UID or the GID must match the EUID or EGID of the caller, respectively, or the caller must have an EUID of 0 (i.e., be root).
+For an action to be allowed, either the UID or the GID specified must match the UID or GID sent by the client (the built-in client sends the EUID and the EGID of its process), respectively, or the client must have an EUID of 0 (*i.e.*, be root).

 .. |procmgr| replace:: ``procmgr``
 .. _procmgr: https://github.com/CylonicRaider/procmgr